Peer Certification

 County behavioral health plans selected CalMHSA to implement a single, standardized Medi-Cal Peer Support Specialist certification program.
 This was done in recognition of the need for a uniform process across the state — one that does not require peers to obtain multiple certifications in multiple counties, supports quality and application of standards, creates efficiency for counties, and adds credibility to the peer profession in California.
 Key program activities include:

-- Creating and implementing the certification program, approving training entities, certifying persons, conducting investigations, and collecting data
+- Creating and implementing the certification program, approving training entities, certifying individuals, conducting investigations and collecting data

 - Administering and disbursing scholarships